Idaho Programs

 Idaho Smart Growth

 Based in Boise Idaho, ISG provides statewide support for existing and emerging programs.
-ISG provides staff as needed to assist current SRTS programs, provide training and recruit new programs.
-They also provide SRTS education to areas that are not served by other programs.
-They maintain the SRTS website and are available to help start new programs in the state as well as initial consulting for Child Pedestrian Safety Grants.
+ISG provides staff as needed to assist current SRTS programs, provides training and assistance to communities in Idaho on transportation issues affecting their areas.
+They travel to areas that are not served by current SRTS programs to provide SRTS education to students across Idaho.
+ISG maintains this Idaho SRTS website.

 Bonneville Metropolitan Planning Organization SRTS